KodeurKubik/edb/README.md

 - NPM V > 8.0.0;

-The Discord.js module will be installed when the project is created, no worries about that ;)
+The Discord.js module will be installed when the project is created, no worries about that ;) **ALL THE REQUIREMENTS ARE INSTALLED BY USING THE 'source ./init.sh' COMMAND**

+Then, the command 'edb' will be created on your computer.